Forest Gate railway station: Great Eastern Railway (1862–1922)

 In the late 1860s with a growing population the station was proving inadequate and the station underwent some changes.
 In 1870 a new station building was provided on Woodgrange Road which crosses over the line at the east end of the station.
 Two years later, the two platforms were lengthened by 100 feet and a new bay platform for terminating services was provided on the down side.

 A signal box was established at the station at this time (as no points had existed previously).

 A secondary entrance was opened in Forest Lane in 1880 (further west than the original entrance).
 This was later extended with a small Tudor style extension.
 A footbridge linked this office to the platforms.

-Further suburban growth led to the need to increase services on the Great Eastern Main Line and the proposal was to quadruple the line from Maryland Point to west of for which parliamentary powers were granted in 1882.
+Further suburban growth led to the need to increase services on the Great Eastern Main Line and the proposal was to quadruple the line from Maryland Point to west of for which powers were granted in an act of Parliament in 1882.